-- All students should arrive between 7:40 -7:55a.m.
-School begins at 8:05am. - All students who arrive between 7:00 and 7:40a.m. must report to Mercy Hall. - Students may not be left at school before 7:00 a.m.
-No supervision is provided before 7:00 a.m. - Dismissal for Pre-K-4th grades will be at 2:45 p.m. and $5^{th} 8^{th}$ at 3:15pm. - For the safety of the children, cars are not permitted to drop off the students in front of the school on West 45th Street. - Limousine pick-ups or drop offs are not permitted. - An authorized person must pick up students at the designated location. - Cooperation with the teachers is mandatory for the safety of students. - Changes in regular dismissal for any student must be in writing. - For your child's safety students to be released as walkers must be approved by the administration. - Please note that students not picked up by 3:30 p.m. are automatically placed into the Extended Day Program and parents will be charged a fee of \$10.00 per hour.
-The school expects the cooperation of all parents in this matter in order to keep students safe and protected. - After 3:30 p.m. all students MUST report to either, Extended Day Program or their authorized activity, otherwise disciplinary action will be taken. - Students who serve detention must be picked up from the detention center. - Dismissal for privately tutored students is the responsibility of the tutor. - School Early Dismissal Days: PK-4-4th grade are dismissed at 1:00p.m. and 5th-8th grade are dismissed at 1:15pm unless otherwise announced.
+- For the safety of the children, cars are not permitted to drop off the students in front of the school on West 45th Street. - Limousine pick-ups or drop offs are not permitted. - An authorized person must pick up students at the designated location. - At dismissal and arrival no parking is allowed and no one should be getting out of their vehicles.
+(Pre-K parents may park at Pre-K area to drop off & pick up at the Pre-K gate). - Cooperation with the teachers is mandatory for the safety of students. - Changes in regular dismissal for any student must be in writing. - For your child's safety students to be released as walkers must be approved by the administration. - Please note that students not picked up by 3:30 p.m. are automatically placed into the Extended Day Program.
+Parents will be charged a fee of \$5.00 per day if student is picked up from 3:31pm-3:45 pm, and \$10.00 per day from 3:46 pm-6:00 pm.
+The school expects the cooperation of all parents in this matter in order to keep students safe and protected. - After 3:30 pm all students MUST report to either, Extended Day Program or their authorized activity, otherwise disciplinary action will be taken. - Students who serve detention must be picked up from the detention center. - School Early Dismissal Days: Pre-K building students are dismissed at 12:45 pm, Kindergarten through 5th grade students at 1:00 pm, and 6th through 8th students at 1:15 pm.